-Crawl timeframe by a search engine bot before a visit is recorded from that search engine.
+Crawl retention is crawl timeframe by a search engine bot before a visit is recorded from that search engine.

-Unique URL, a crawler crawls on a single website in a defined period.
+Unique crawl is unique URL, a crawler crawls on a single website in a defined period.

 Thanks for taking time to read this post.
 I offer consulting, architecture and hands-on development services in web/digital to clients in Europe & North America.
 If you'd like to discuss how my offerings can help your business please contact me via LinkedIn